lovenza/citibike_ny.github.io/data_wrangling.md

     0.3 and less than or equal to 1.0.
 “Heavy Rain” is for precipitation greater than 1.0.
 “Other” catches any other cases.

+  - weekend_and_holiday: Based on the specific day of the month (start_day). “weekend and holiday” is assigned if the start day falls on specific dates: the 1st, 6th, 7th, 13th, 14th, 20th, 21st,
+    27th, or 28th (representing the Labor Day on the 1st and recurring weekends). “workday” catches all other cases not listed above.

 - select() is used to organize the dataframe, keeping essential ride info and the new weather categories.